 In 2018, there were 2,300+ Dow STEM Ambassadors who visited 1,000 classrooms, engaged 200,000+ students inside and outside the classroom, and supported 4,500 educators through STEM outreach.

-Dow is helping teachers make STEM education more accessible and providing hands-on programs to apply science by collaborating with a number of institutions.
-For example, Dow is partnering with the Smithsonian Science Education Center (SSEC) to support educator participation in professional development academies and jointly developing hands-on activities for Dow STEM Ambassadors to bring into classrooms.
-It also partners with the Chemical Educational Foundation by supporting the You Be The Chemist Programs, providing educators with hands-on professional development training, experience and activities for their classrooms – while also giving students an opportunity to test their knowledge of chemistry and science in an academic challenges.
+To broaden our impact, we partner with the Smithsonian Science Education Center (SSEC) to support educator participation in professional development academies.
+We’re also proud to work with the Chemical Educational Foundation in support of the “You Be The Chemist” program.
+You Be The Chemist provides educators with hands-on professional development training, experience and activities for their classrooms – while giving students an opportunity to test their knowledge of chemistry and science in an academic challenges.

 Likewise, our STEM Ambassadors actively mentor FIRST Robotics youth teams by building science, engineering and technology skills that inspire innovation and foster self-confidence, communication and inclusion.
 In 2018, Dow sponsored nearly 200 FIRST Robotics teams in six countries.